MateuszKikmunter/MateuszKikmunter/README.md

 ### Hi there, my name is [Mateusz (Matt)](https://www.linkedin.com/in/mateusz-kikmunter-783473ab/) 👋

 - 🧑‍💻 I work at [Genesys](https://www.genesys.com/)
-- 🔭 I’m building Angular apps, .NET and NodeJS based APIs
+- 🔭 I’m building Angular apps, .NET and Node.js based APIs
+- 📖 I'm currently learning ReactJS
-- 👯 I want to collaborate on Angular, NodeJS and NestJS projects
+- 👯 I want to collaborate on Angular, React, Node.js and NestJS projects
-- 💪 My goal is to use Angular, NodeJS and NestJS in my daily work
+- 💪 My goal is to use Angular, React, Node.js and NestJS in my daily work
-- 💬 Ask me about Angular, C#, NodeJS, TypeScript or JavaScript
+- 💬 Ask me about Angular, C#, Node.js, TypeScript
 - 🥁 In my free time I play drums
 - 📚 I speak Polish, German and English so feel free to reach out and say cześć, hello or hallo!
 - 📫 How to reach me: [Mateusz Kikmunter](https://www.linkedin.com/in/mateusz-kikmunter-783473ab/)